John316/interactive/README.md

 Also available is multi language.
 There are translations into English, Ukrainian and Russian languages.

-### Here is the demonstration on the projector screen.
+### Here is the main page with graphs.
+It is fully responsive and available in a convenient way for viewing on your phone.

 ![New display](https://raw.githubusercontent.com/John316/interactive/master/images/intro3.png)